ChainAgnostic/varsig/README.md

 ## 4.2 Ethereum Signatures

-Ethereum has mutliple signature formats.
+Ethereum has multiple signature formats.
 The most common of these is [EIP-191].

 ### 4.2.1 [EIP-191]